Youth mentoring: Australia

-Australia has a large number of mentoring program operating across the country utilising a number of mentoring practices - in school mentoring, one on one mentoring, e-mentoring are some common example.
-Australia also has a peak body representing the youth mentoring sector known as the Australian Youth Mentoring Network - or the AYMN.
+Australia has a large number of mentoring program operating across the country using a number of mentoring practices – in school mentoring, one on one mentoring, e-mentoring are some common example.
+Australia also has a peak body representing the youth mentoring sector known as the Australian Youth Mentoring Network – or the AYMN.
 The AYMN works with interested youth mentoring organisations and practitioners to foster the growth and development of high quality mentoring programs for young people in Australia by providing a national base of collaboration, support, guidance and expertise.
 It has played a major role in building stronger mentoring practice, and performance in the field.
-One of the Network’s key achievements includes the creation of the National Youth Mentoring Benchmarks, where over 500 individuals from the mentoring sector contributed to the consultation process and the final product.
+One of the Network's key achievements includes the creation of the National Youth Mentoring Benchmarks, where over 500 individuals from the mentoring sector contributed to the consultation process and the final product.

 Hungary

 The Romani population is about 1.9% of the total population in Hungary, according to the 2001 census.
 There are 12 Million Romani across Europe, and they account for one of Europe's most vulnerable populations.
-Within the Romani population, there is a lack of education amongst youth accompanied by large numbers of illiteracy.
+Within the Romani population, there is a lack of education among youth accompanied by large numbers of illiteracy.
 Because of this trend, there was the creation of The Roma Mentor Project, which provides successful Romani adults to be role models of Romani youth.
 The program started in 2006, and by 2011, it spread to four other European countries with 1,400 participants.
 The program matches professionals in many different fields, such as government officials, professors, musicians, and media figures.
 These adults meets with groups of youth for two to three hours, twice a month, to influence their future decisions on education and career development.
 Already the program has found a shift in attitudes toward education and improvement in grades.